Ahnsun/Ahnsun.github.io/_pages/about.md

 # 🔥 News
+- *2025.09*: &nbsp;🎉🎉 Happy to share that our paper <a href="https://openreview.net/forum?id=BeXcXrXetA">Perception-R1</a> and <a href="https://openreview.net/forum?id=oEgybA04dY">OVR</a> have both been accepted at NeurIPS 2025!
+Have fun in San Diego!

 - *2025.04*: &nbsp;🎉🎉 We present <a href="https://arxiv.org/pdf/2504.07954">Perception-R1</a>.
 This work takes a pioneering step in exploring the potential of rule-based RL in MLLM post-training for perception policy learning.

 - *2025.02*: &nbsp;🎉🎉 Glad to announce that we have two papers, <a href="https://ahnsun.github.io/UTR/">Video-UTR</a> and <a href="https://arxiv.org/pdf/2503.10616">OVTR</a>, accepted for poster presentations at ICLR 2025!
 Let's see and have a chat in Singapore!